Pyriform sinus

 The pyriform sinus (also piriform recess, piriform sinus, piriform fossa, or smuggler's fossa) is a small recess on either side of the laryngeal inlet.
 It is bounded medially by the aryepiglottic fold, and laterally by the thyroid cartilage and thyrohyoid membrane.
 The fossae are involved in speech.

 Etymology

 The term "pyriform," which means "pear-shaped," is also sometimes spelled "piriform".

 The term smuggler's fossa comes from its use for smuggling of small items.

-Anatomy
+Structure

 Relations

 Deep to the mucous membrane of the pyriform fossa lie the recurrent laryngeal nerve as well as the internal laryngeal nerve, a branch of the superior laryngeal nerve.
 The internal laryngeal nerve supplies sensation to the area, and it may become damaged if the mucous membrane is inadvertently punctured.
 The pyriform sinus is a subsite of the hypopharynx.
 This distinction is important for head and neck cancer staging and treatment.